germanoclodi/ticketfy/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser to access the WebApp.

 If you want to visit or provide access to the API mode, use [`localhost:4000/api/tickets`](http://localhost:4000/api/tickets).\
-Using the APIm, you may GET data using / or /{id}, or event UPDATE/PUT data using /{id}
+Using the API, you may GET data using / or /{id}, or even UPDATE/PUT data using /{id}

 This project was made for study and for fun using Elixir and Phoenix Framework.